Ship It With AI Mihai Cvasnievschi

 The patterns above apply to any team.
 They apply with extra force to teams whose customers are watching - companies whose engineering quality is a visible product surface, not an internal cost center.
 Governance maturity is part of those companies' offering, and the discipline this manual describes is what makes the maturity defensible.

-Pattern six: the mistake-journal review.
+Pattern five: the mistake-journal review.

 The mistake journal in AGENTS.md is alive.
 Every entry is a real failure the team experienced.
 But the journal grows over time, and not every entry stays load-bearing forever.
 Some failures are structurally resolved - the underlying cause has been refactored out, the dependency has been replaced, the convention has been internalized to the point where nobody would make the mistake again.
 Those entries can be retired without losing safety, and retiring them keeps the journal lean.